Partakith/gnome-random-daily-bing-wallpaper/README.md

 and create a folder named "bing-wallpaper-changer@partakith" place in the folder

-the extension.js metadata.json and set_wallpaper.sh
+the extension.js, metadata.json and set_wallpaper.sh files from here.

+then reload via terminal or logout "sudo systemctl restart gdm"